 Stock Plans.
 The long-term, performance-based compensation of executive officers takes the form of option awards under the Company's 2002 Equity Incentive Plan ("2002 Plan").
 The 2002 Plan replaced the Company's 1992 Stock Incentive Plan (the "1992 Plan"), which is designed to align a significant portion of the executive compensation program with long-term shareholder interests.
 The 2002 Plan, as did the 1992 Plan, permits the granting of several different types of stock-based awards.
 The Compensation Committee believes that equity-based compensation ensures that the Company's executive officers have a continuing stake in the long-term success of the Company.
 All options granted by the Company have been granted with an exercise price equal to the market price of the Company's Common Stock on the date of grant and, accordingly, will only have value if the Company's stock price increases.
-In granting options under the 2002 Plan, the Compensation Committee, as it also did under the 1992 Plan, generally takes into account each executive's responsibilities, relative position in the Company, past grants, and approximate grants to individuals in similar positions for companies of comparable size in the biopharmaceutical industry.
+In granting options under the 2002 Plan, the Compensation Committee, as it also did under the 1992 Plan, generally takes into account each

 Executive Officer Compensation.
-In 1996, the Company entered into an employment contract with each of Drs.
-Burger and Weller and Mr. Timmins, in 1997, Dr. Iversen, and, in 2000, Mr. Webber, that provides for a base annual compensation.
-The employment contracts are cancelable by the employee on sixty days notice and by AVI on thirty days notice or for cause (as defined in the agreement); provided, the employee will receive severance pay of one year's base salary following either termination without cause or, following a change in control (as defined in the agreement), voluntary termination by the employee.
+The Company has entered into employment contracts with each of Drs.
+Burger, Iversen, O'Hanley and Weller and Messrs.
+Timmins and Webber that provides for a base annual compensation.
+The employment contracts are cancelable by the employee on sixty days notice and by AVI on thirty days notice or for cause (as defined in the agreement); provided, the employee will receive severance pay of one year's base salary following either termination without cause or, following a change in control (as defined in the agreement) followed by voluntary termination by the employee.
 In addition, the employment agreements prevent any of them from competing with the Company or soliciting the employment of other individuals employed by the Company during their employment and for a period of one year thereafter.
-Under the employment agreement, they may not disclose the Company's confidential information to outsiders during employment and for a period of two years thereafter, and assign inventions conceived by them to the Company.
+Under the employment agreements, they may not disclose the Company's confidential information to outsiders during employment and for a period of two years thereafter, and assign inventions conceived by them to the Company.

-In developing its recommendations regarding executive compensation, the Committee considered a number of factors, including analyses of compensation in similarly-sized companies in the biopharmaceutical industry, and analyses of compensation levels in similar companies in the Company's local geographic area.
+In developing its recommendations regarding executive compensation, the Committee considered a number of factors, including analyses of compensation in similarly-sized companies in the biopharmaceutical industry, and analyses of compensation levels in similar companies in the Company's local geographic area as well as the satisfaction of previously-developed performance measurements.